ThxAndBye/SRT-remux/README.md

 # SRT-remux
-Uses mkvextract and mkvmerge to fix strangely formatted srt subtitles in tiles
+Uses mkvextract and mkvmerge to fix strangely formatted srt subtitles in tiles.

+Always have backups of your files ready, even if there are checks in place that should prevent such behavior.
+Don't blame me if all your files suddenly are deleted, your computer bursts up in flames or your nearest nuclear reacor goes into meltdown.